 Savvy entrepreneurs can attest to the vigor of today's franchising system.
 A study from the International Franchise Association indicates these types of businesses will grow at rates exceeding all industries located near franchise clusters nationwide.
-In fact, the 1.7 percent growth forecast for this year will boost the total number of U.S. franchises to 795,932.
+Franchise establishments on average increase 1 to 2 percent each year.

 Essentially, a franchise is an agreement allowing a franchisee the right to market a trademarked business in exchange for fees and/or support from the franchisor.
 While the most recognized franchises today are in the retail and food service industries, nearly any proven business formula could work inside this concept.